Cohomology of rook-Brauer algebras and their subalgebras: Cohomology of augmented algebras

 Recall that a $k$-algebra is said to be \emph{augmented} if it comes equipped with a $k$-algebra map $\tau\colon A \rightarrow k$, which is called the \emph{augmentation}.
 (We note that an augmentation is usually denoted by $\varepsilon$, but we are already using this as a parameter in some of our algebras.)

-We begin by defining a collection of two-sided ideals inside each of the algebras defined in Sections \ref{alg-sec} and \ref{TL-var-sec}.
-At times it will be important to separate those algebras that are subalgebras of the rook-Brauer algebras from those that are not.
-We have chosen notation to be in line with that used in \cite{Boyde}, but with distinctions to separate the different cases.
-Each of the definitions made below is seen to be valid by observing that the composite of two diagrams with $i$ propagating edges and $j$ propagating edges respectively is a scalar multiple of a diagram with at most $\min(i,j)$ propagating edges.
+We begin by defining a collection of two-sided ideals inside each of the algebras defined in Section \ref{alg-sec}.
+Each of the definitions made below is seen to be valid by observing that the composite of two diagrams with $i$ propagating edges and $j$ propagating edges respectively is a scalar multiple of a diagram with at most $\min(i,j)$ propagating edges (see \cite[Section 2.2]{HD}).